stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 Now that you are able to extract the discount code from the coupon block element on the Storedog homepage, you can create an HTTP request step to validate it.

-Remember when you made a Global Variable for your lab's the discount service URL?
-It will continue to pay dividends of convenience because you're about to user it in the HTTP Request step.
+Remember when you made a Global Variable for your lab's discount service URL?
+It will continue to pay dividends of convenience because you're about to use again.
 However, Global Variables are not *truly* global in the context of HTTP Requests; you must import it first:

 1. On the Discount Rendered on Homepage test page, click the **gear icon** in the upper-right corner and select **Edit recording**.
 1. Under **Add New**, click **Variables**.